sovity/edc-ce/docs/getting-started/documentation/pull-data-transfer.md

 ### Initiating the Transfer via the UI

-When initiating the transfer, select "Custom Transfer Process JSON", and provide:
+When initiating the transfer, select `Custom Transfer Process Request (JSON)`, and provide:

 ```json
 {